-Dissolved oxygen is the primary competing electron acceptor for denitrification PRBs as dissolved oxygen must be significantly reduced or fully consumed (below 1 mg/L) before nitrate reduction can be initiated.
-Freshly recharged groundwater is rich in dissolved oxygen unless it passes through a layer of high organic matter like peat or marsh sediments.
+DO is the primary competing electron acceptor for denitrification PRBs as DO must be significantly reduced or fully consumed (below 1 mg/L) before nitrate reduction can be initiated.
+Freshly recharged groundwater is rich in DO unless it passes through a layer of high organic matter like peat or marsh sediments.
 Deeper groundwater may also have lower oxygen levels due to the slow loss of oxygen to biological and physical processes over long travel distance and time.
-As such, shallower PRBs will tend to have more dissolved oxygen with more EVO being consumed than deeper installations.
+As such, shallower PRBs will tend to have more DO with more EVO being consumed than deeper installations.

-Other terminal electron acceptors that can result in bacterial EVO consumption include manganese (Mn4+ will reduce to Mn2+), ferrous iron (Fe3+ will reduce to ferrous iron (Fe2+)), sulfate (will reduce to sulfide), and carbon dioxide (will reduce to methane), with the terminal electron acceptors listed in order of energy yield.
+Other terminal electron acceptors that can result in bacterial EVO consumption, listed in order of decreasing energy yield, include:

+- Manganese (Mn^{4+}) will reduce to the form Mn^{2+} . - Ferric iron (Fe3+) will reduce to soluble ferrous iron (Fe2+). - Sulfate (SO42-) will reduce to sulfide (S2-). - Carbon dioxide (CO2) will reduce to methane (CH4).

 Other groundwater contaminants (e.g., volatile organic compounds), should they be present, can also exert a demand for EVO in the PRB.
 The presence of reduced compounds in the vicinity of the PRB may sustain denitrification for a significant period after EVO is completely consumed (see Section 5.11).